nayash/smarter-launcher/README.md

 # smarter-launcher (WIP)
 An Android launcher which understands your usage patterns and updates the Home screen with a list of apps which are most likely to be used by you next.
+This project uses the algorithm introduced in the paper titled "Mobile App Recommendation with Sequential App Usage Behavior Tracking" (link below).

+## How it works?
+The app reads the system/context variables (like time of day, earphone plugged in or not, bluetooth & network status etc) and represents them as a real valued vector every time an app is launched.
+These vectors are stored as "history".
+On every new app launch KNN (K Nearest Neighbour) is performed to find the closest vectors and corresponding apps.
+The top most similar apps are suggested to the user.

 See Smarter Launcher in action: